Provizanta/ansible-role-snapd/README.md

 Role variables
 --------------

+These variables can be defined:

-    configuration: <dict, the entire daemon configuration in YAML format>
+    snapd_configuration: <dict, the entire daemon configuration in YAML format>

 Dependencies
 ------------